Swamp Thing: Concept and creation

-Len Wein came up with the idea for the character while riding a subway in Queens.
+In 1971, DC Comics editor Joe Orlando contacted writer Len Wein for a last-minute eight-page backup story for House of Mystery.
+Wein came up with the idea for the character while riding a subway in Queens.
 He later recalled: "I didn't have a title for it, so I kept referring to it as 'that swamp thing I'm working on'.
 And that's how it got its name!"
+According to publisher Jenette Kahn, Orlando added the story's twist ending.
 Bernie Wrightson designed the character's visual image, using a rough sketch by Wein as a guideline.
+Wrightson completed the eight-page story in one weekend with the assistance of Michael Kaluta (who also modeled for the story's villain) and Jeff Jones, who inked two of the pages.

+Wein and Wrightson developed a specific visual style for the stories, including yellow thought balloons and orange speech balloons, since "it was such an extraordinary effort for him to speak...whenever a caption referred to him, it was drippy like a swamp."